-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 };

-Now we can start our application by executing the following command and navigating to
+Now we can start our application by executing the following command and navigating to http://localhost:3000 in our web browser:

 node server.js

-Note: This project was tested on Node v6.
+Note: this project was tested on Node v12.15.0.
 If you get any errors, ensure you have an updated installation.

 Defining the Routes